Updated: Sep 13

 They forage for local ingredients across Scotland such as lavender and heather to infuse into their new spiced and flavoured Liv rums, an innovative approach normally more associated with gin.
 They insist that the botanicals added are real plants, not bottled flavours.
 I tasted their Liv raspberry and hibuscus rum liqueur and their honey and lavender version.

-Needless to say, my verdict concurs perfectly with the judges who have just given Liv a gold!
+Needless to say, my verdict concurs perfectly with the judges who gave Liv a gold!

 The strap line “African soul, crafted in Scotland” is true in every detail.

-Follow Matugga Rum online to keep up to date with events
+Follow Matugga Rum and Liv Rum online to keep up to date with events

 Author: Helen-Jane Shearer